ymniquet/eQuimageLab/docs/source/processing.rst

 enable the construction of binary masks with rectangular, elliptic and polygonal shapes.
 The rectangle/ellipse/polygon can be selected with the mouse on the dashboard, then its coordinates copied to the notebook.
 See :doc:`dashboard` for details.

-A binary mask can be extended/eroded with the function:
+A binary mask can be extended or eroded with the function:

 .. currentmodule:: equimage.image_masks